d347h-eth/indexer-public/docs/opensea-ingestion.md

 - In focus mode, OS WS ingestion is narrowed by slug and gated by contract so only the focus collection creates rows.
 - The Seaport save path now refreshes conduit “open channels” on demand to avoid first‑order rejections.

+Snapshot (manual, REST)
+- A new admin endpoint snapshots the current “best” active listings across a collection using OpenSea’s REST API and saves them exactly like WS listings:
+  - `POST /admin/opensea/snapshot-listings/v1` with header `x-admin-api-key=…` and body `{ "collection": "<slug|contract>", "prioritize": true|false }`
+  - Uses `GET /v2/listings/collection/{slug}/best` with pagination (`next`) and `limit=100`.
+  - Each page is parsed via `parseProtocolData` and saved via the normal Seaport order path; floor caches and APIs reflect results immediately.
+  - Focus mode: the endpoint enforces the focus contract if configured; non‑matching contracts are rejected.

 Config
 - Required: `DO_WEBSOCKET_WORK=1`, `OPENSEA_API_KEY=…`, `OPENSEA_CHAIN_NAME=ethereum` (or your chain).
 - Focus: `FOCUS_COLLECTION_ADDRESS=0x…`, strongly recommended `FOCUS_COLLECTION_SLUG=<opensea-slug>`.